Paramount Pictures: 2005–2019: "New" Viacom era

 Reflecting in part the troubles of the broadcasting business, in 2005 Viacom wrote off over $18 billion from its radio acquisitions and, early that year, announced that it would split itself in two.
 With that announcement, Dolgen and Lansing were replaced by former television executives Brad Grey and Gail Berman.
 The Viacom board split the company into CBS Corporation and a separate company under the Viacom name.
 The board scheduled the division for the first quarter of 2006.
 Under the plan, CBS Corporation would comprise the CBS and UPN networks, Viacom Television Stations, Infinity Broadcasting Corporation, Viacom Outdoor, Paramount Television, King World Productions, Showtime Networks, Simon & Schuster, Paramount Parks, and CBS News.
 The revamped Viacom would include "MTV, VH1, Nickelodeon, BET and several other cable networks, as well as the Paramount movie studio".
 The split was completed on December 31, 2005.
-Paramount's home entertainment unit continued to distribute the Paramount Television library through CBS DVD, as both Viacom and CBS Corporation were controlled by Sumner Redstone's National Amusements.
+Paramount's home entertainment unit began using the CBS DVD brand for the Paramount Television library, as both Viacom and CBS Corporation were controlled by Sumner Redstone's National Amusements.

 Grey also broke up the famous United International Pictures (UIP) international distribution company with 15 countries being taken over by Paramount or Universal by December 31, 2006, with the joint venture continuing in 20 markets.
-In Australia, Brazil, France, Ireland, Mexico, New Zealand and the U.K., Paramount took over UIP.
+In Australia, Brazil, France, Ireland, Mexico, New Zealand and the United Kingdom, Paramount took over UIP.
 While in Austria, Belgium, Germany, Italy, the Netherlands, Russia, Spain and Switzerland, Universal took over and Paramount would build its own distribution operations there.
 In 2007 and 2008, Paramount may sub-distribute films via Universal's countries and vice versa.
 Paramount's international distribution unit would be headquartered in Los Angeles and have a European hub.
 In Italy, Paramount distributed through Universal.
 With Universal indicated that it was pulling out of the UIP Korea and started its own operation there in November 2016, Paramount agreed to have CJ Entertainment distribute there.
 UIP president and chief operating officer Andrew Cripps was hired as Paramount Pictures International head.
 Paramount Pictures International distributed films that made the 1 billion mark in July 2007; the fifth studio that year to do so and it its first year.

 On October 6, 2008, DreamWorks executives announced that they were leaving Paramount and relaunching an independent DreamWorks.
 The DreamWorks trademarks remained with DreamWorks Animation when that company was spun off before the Paramount purchase, and DreamWorks Animation transferred the license to the name to the new company.